Understanding the Language of Crochet

 - Always check your gauge.
 This is less important when crocheting a project where the size of the project doesn’t matter or you have plenty of yarn with which to work.
-However, when working with a project where the size is important, checking your gauge can be the difference between success and failure. –To check your gauge, crochet a swatch approximately 6 inches by 6 inches in the stitch pattern indicated in the crochet instructions.
+However, when working on a project where the size is important, checking your gauge can be the difference between success and failure. –To check your gauge, crochet a swatch approximately 6 inches by 6 inches in the stitch pattern indicated in the crochet instructions.
 If the pattern provides gauge instructions then follow those.
-If your gauge is larger then the gauge noted in the pattern, then try using a smaller hook.
+If your gauge is larger than the gauge noted in the pattern, then try using a smaller hook.
 If your gauge is smaller, then try using a larger hook.

 Now let’s move onto the symbols and abbreviations.
 Here is a mini-listing of some of the most basic crochet symbols and abbreviations.

 Now that you know some of the basic crochet symbols and abbreviations, let’s use them to learn how to read crochet patterns.
 Below I will give you examples of a typical crochet pattern and how to interpret what it means in standard American English.
 These examples are from several different actual crochet patterns, but together do not make up a pattern.

 Pattern reads: Use G hk.
 With CA ch 19.

 Interpretation: Using hook size G, make a foundation chain with 19 chains using Color A. ~OR~ Chain 19 using Color A using a hook size G.